River Restoration

 The Cumbria River Restoration Strategy was developed to help deliver the joint NE/EA drivers to improve the quality and function of three riverine SSSI/SAC sites; the Eden, Derwent and Kent catchments.
 River restoration interventions reinstate natural river processes that provide benefits to both people and wildlife.
 Our rivers have been extremely modified over the years and reintroducing natural processes; connection with their floodplain, sediment transport processes, flow variation and barrier removals can reshape rivers and provide the habitats required for a healthy river ecosystem.

 SCRT are lead partners in the Cumbria River Restoration strategy for the River Kent SSSI/SAC, working to scope and deliver work that benefits the special nature of the River Kent.
-The work is concentrating on areas where human modifications to the Kent and its tributaries prevent the river functioning as a natural watercourse.
+We concentrate on areas where human modifications to the Kent and its tributaries prevent the river functioning as a natural watercourse.

 In November 2022, partners working on the Cumbria River Restoration Strategy scooped the prestigious European River Prize, at the 25th International River Symposium.
 We are honoured to be part of the ongoing restoration works to improve Cumbria’s rivers.
 You can find out more about the award here.